Portable appliance testing: Radiation emissions testing

-PAT training and qualifications
+Training and qualifications

-In the UK, there is no requirement to have a formal qualification for persons carrying out PAT Testing.
-The Electricity at Work regulations of 1989 simply state that where required, inspecting and testing must be carried out by a competent person, however does not mention a benchmark for competency.
-It has become accepted practice, however, for individuals operating as PAT Testers to hold a 2377–22 City and Guilds qualification.
-PAT Testers in the UK do not need to be electricians or have a background in the electrical industry.
-An example of a nationally recognised qualification of competence in PAT is offered by City & Guilds: 'Code of Practice for In-service Inspection and Testing of Electrical Equipment – 4th Edition (No. 2377)'. although there are others provided by EAL available.
+In the UK there is no requirement to have a formal qualification to carry out formal PAT Testing, nor a need to be a qualified electrician or have a background in the electrical industry.
+The Electricity at Work regulations of 1989 simply state that where required, inspection and testing must be carried out by a competent person, however it does not mention a benchmark for competency.
+It has become accepted practice however for individuals operating as PAT Testers to hold a nationally recognised City & Guilds 2377–22 qualification (or a later version such as 2377-77 Level 3 Award in the In-service Inspection and Testing of Electrical Equipment (603/6790/8)).
+Guidance is provided by the IET in the form of the Code of Practice for In-service Inspection and Testing of Electrical Equipment – 5th Edition published in October 2021.

-In Australia it is not a legal requirement to have attended a course or gained a qualification in order to PAT - AS/NZS 3760 2010 stipulates a Competent Person may Test and Tag, and that a person may be a Competent Person through formal training (i.e. a test and tag course), experience on the job, qualification, or combination thereof.
+In Australia it is a legal requirement, per AS/NZS 3760 2010, that formal PAT testing (Test and Tag) is performed by a competent person, with suitable competence being gained through formal training, experience, or combination thereof.

-In New Zealand it is not a legal requirement to attend a training course however persons undertaking Portable Appliance Testing must be deemed Competent by a Responsible person (being the owner of the premises electrical equipment or someone with a legal responsibility for the safety of electrical equipment).
+In New Zealand it is not a legal requirement to attend a training course, however persons undertaking PAT Testing must be deemed competent by a responsible person (being the owner of the premises' electrical equipment or someone with a legal responsibility for the safety of electrical equipment).

-Types of PAT testers
+Test instruments

-PAT testing can be conducted manually, using a collection of standard test gear, including a high-voltage insulation tester and a low resistance ohm meter for earth continuity.
-But generally it is conducted with an automatic tester that applies a sequence of tests in turn.
+PAT testing can be conducted using either a collection of instruments that each perform a single specific type of test, such as an insulation resistance tester, or using an instrument in which all necessary test functionality is combined.

-At the basic level, PAT test instruments carry out basic safety checks.
-Most are equipped with an earth continuity test, insulation resistance test and the ability to check the wiring of detachable mains cords.
-Many do not however include tests which involve applying mains power to the appliance under test, for example, a protective conductor current or touch current tests.
-The main kind for businesses are simple PASS/FAIL testers that are easy to use, and are aimed at in-house PAT testing with minimal interpretation of results.
-Advanced PAT testers can give much more information and testing features but are mainly aimed at more highly skilled users.

-Pass / fail PAT testers
+Pass / fail instruments

-These are the simple-to-use and comparatively much cheaper portable appliance testers for most businesses who will test in-house to carry out the testing and suitable for a wide range of businesses.
-They simply say PASS or FAIL when a test is carried out.
+These are the simple-to-use, comparatively much cheaper, and often used by businesses who test in-house.
+These test instruments simply display PASS or FAIL when a test is carried out.
 Mains powered testers require AC power.
-Battery operated PAT testers are self-contained and convenient to use.
+Battery operated testers are self-contained and convenient to use.
 They usually come with rechargeable batteries.

-These testers have a simple "lights" system.
-They have a "Pass" light, a "Fail" light, options for Class I metal / plastic or Class II.
-They also will show: